wells5609/wordpress-objects/README.md

 This class inherits the `WordPress_Object_With_Metadata` class because posts have metadata.

 Each `WordPress_Post_Object` instance represents a single post, _regardless of its post-type_.
-You can create classes for specific post types, but these will inherit the `WordPress_Post_Object` class.
+Users can create custom classes for post objects meeting certain conditions; these will extend the `WordPress_Post_Object` class.

 The methods defined in this class are specific to posts, but not all "post-specific" functionality must be defined (more on that below).